e-t-u/rekill/README.md

 Server is currently killed by SIGKILL signal.
 This means that the process does not get any warning to prepare for termination.

-## --verbose
+## --verbose and --quiet

+By default, the program reports restarts, end of command, and errors.
+These messages go to stdout.

+With --quiet the program does not write anything.

-With `--verbose`, the program reports some details of  use the `--verbose` (or `-v`) flag twice to get debug-level messages.
+With `--verbose` (or `-v`), the program reports some more details.
+If you use `--verbose`  flag twice, you get debug-level messages.
-By default, the program reports restarts and errors.
+These messages go to stderr.

+Combination of `--quiet` and `--verbose` prints only those messages that go to stderr.

 ## TODO